pooya-rostami/Hackathon-21/README.md

 # Idea:
 1. Adding the machine learning part of BoDeGHa bot detection tool as a plugin to the GrimoireLab tool for identifying bot accounts in GitHub repositories

-2. Expanding the Grimoirelab's visualization capability for further studying about bots
+2. Use Grimoirelab's tool for Visualization and find room for its improvement to further study about bots